-You Know about the Sunny Caribbean, but Do You Know about the Haunted Caribbean?
+Do You Know About the Haunted Caribbean?

-That Creepy Feeling - When You Know It's a Haunted Caribbean
+It's Not Just the Sunny Caribbean - When You Know It's a Haunted Caribbean

 Imagine.
 You’re on vacation.
 The sun is bright and your sunscreen is heavy.
 By day, the beaches are white, the waves gentle and lulling.
 They couldn’t be more inviting and enjoyable.
 Every inch of you is relaxed and all of your day-to-day stress seems to have melted away as you breathe the salty air.

 You decide to take a leisurely stroll just after your sumptuous, unforgettable evening meal.
 You can hear the waves rolling on shore, the occasional call of some night bird.
 The air is heavy with the smell of the ocean and exotic flowers.
 Things couldn’t be more perfect.
 But wait, you have the creepy feeling that you are not walking alone, although there are no other sounds of footfall.
 The only sound of breathing is your own and you see no one as you peer into the darkness.
 Still… you just can’t shake the feeling, so you cut your walk short and head back to your hotel, looking over your shoulder with nearly every quickened step…